Saint François d'Assise

 Saint François d'Assise : Scènes Franciscaines (English: Franciscan Scenes of Saint Francis of Assisi), or simply Saint François d'Assise, is an opera in three acts and eight scenes by French composer Olivier Messiaen, who was also its librettist; written from 1975 to 1979, with orchestration and copying from 1979 to 1983.
 It concerns Saint Francis of Assisi, the titular character, and displays Messiaen's devout Catholicism.

-The composer's only opera, its première was given by the Paris Opera at the Palais Garnier on 28 November 1983, but it was published eight years later in 1991.
-The work is considered the composer's magnum opus.
+The premiere was given by the Paris Opera at the Palais Garnier on 28 November 1983.
+The work was published eight years later in 1991.
+Messiaen's only opera, it is considered his magnum opus.

 Composition history

 Despite his studies of Mozart and Wagner operas and his famous fascination with Debussy's Pelléas et Mélisande, Messiaen thought he would never compose an opera.
 When Rolf Liebermann, general manager of the Paris Opera, commissioned an opera from Messiaen in 1971 the composer refused.
 Messiaen changed his mind when Liebermann arranged that he be a guest at a dinner at the Elysée Palace, hosted by then French President Georges Pompidou; at the end of the dinner Pompidou said: "Messiaen, you will write an opera for the Opéra de Paris!".
 In searching for subject matter, Messiaen pondered dramatizing either Christ's Passion or his Resurrection.
 Feeling unworthy of either subject, he eventually chose to dramatize the life of Saint Francis of Assisi, which paralleled Christ's chastity, humility, poverty, and suffering.
 Messiaen commented that Francis's life "resembled Christ's life the most" and that Francis, like Christ, was "a friend of the birds".

 The process of writing the opera took its toll on the composer.
 Initially, Messiaen made rapid progress as the opera became the sole object of his musical attention.
 In search of inspiration, he had traveled to Italy, where he examined paintings and frescoes and paid his respects at the Basilica of Saint Francis of Assisi.

 By 1977, he contacted the general manager of the Paris National Opera to say he was ready to play through an unorchestrated version of the opera.
 Messiaen could not envisage orchestrating the opera by 1980.
 Adding to the pressure on Messiaen was a leak on the radio that he was writing an opera about Saint Francis.
 This revelation transgressed Messiaen's normal practice of secrecy when composing.

 Messiaen appealed for a deadline extension in 1979.
 The new date was agreed to be 1983; however, Messiaen's health was beginning to deteriorate.
 In 1981 he had several periods of ill-health, and Messiaen once again doubted that he would finish according to plan.
 Messiaen began to suffer from depression, and by December 1981 he felt unable to go on.
 However, his doctor advised him to take daily walks to increase his well-being and he began to attend evening mass at the Sacre Coeur.
 This encouraged Messiaen to go on to complete the work.
 Completing it had left its mark on him, and he was convinced it would be his last composition.